apache/metron/metron-analytics/metron-profiler/README.md

 The following examples are intended to highlight the functionality provided by the Profiler.
 Each shows the configuration that would be required to generate the profile.

-These examples assume a fictitious input messages that looks something like the following.
+These examples assume a fictitious input message stream that looks something like the following.

 ```
 {